 Iron is important for your blood and is found in beans, seeds, soybeans, tofu, fortified breakfast cereals, dark green leafy vegetables such as spinach, and dried fruit such as apricots, figs, or prunes.
 Plant–based iron is not absorbed as well as iron found in meat, but adding foods rich in vitamin C can help your body to absorb iron better.
 When you are eating plant-based iron foods, include foods rich in vitamin C such as citrus fruits and certain vegetables such as tomatoes and bell peppers.

-Calcium is needed to build strong bones.
-Calcium is found in dairy products such as milk, yogurt (there is more calcium found in traditional yogurt compared to greek yogurt), and cheese.
+needed to build strong bones.
+Calcium is found in dairy products such as milk, yogurt (there is more calcium found in traditional yogurt compared to Greek yogurt), and cheese.
 You can also find calcium in broccoli, butternut squash, collard greens, black beans, white beans, soybeans, and tofu.
 However, plant sources of calcium have less calcium per serving and are more difficult for our bodies to absorb compared to dairy products.
 Some foods that aren’t naturally high in calcium have calcium added to them; these foods are called “calcium–fortified.”
 Soy milk, fortified oat or milk, fortified orange juice, some cereal, and cereal bars are a few examples.
-If you choose to not eat dairy, eating calcium fortified foods is a great way to ensure you are eating enough calcium.
+If you choose to not eat dairy, eating calcium-fortified foods is a great way to ensure you are eating enough calcium.
 Look at the Nutrition Facts Label to find out which brands are highest in calcium.

 Vitamin D is needed to absorb the calcium you eat and is necessary for strong bones.
 You can get vitamin D from foods, such as fortified dairy or soy milk products, fortified orange juice, egg yolks; or your body can make Vitamin D from the sun.
 If you live in a place that gets very little sunshine, especially during the winter months, it’s harder to get enough vitamin D from sunshine alone.
 To figure out if you’re getting enough Vitamin D from the sun, look at a map of the United States and imagine a line running between San Francisco and Philadelphia.
 If you live north of this line, it’s necessary for you (during the winter) to get your daily intake of vitamin D through food or supplements.
 When you are able to make vitamin D from the sun, you only need about 15 minutes of sun exposure to meet your needs for the day – after that, lather up with sunblock!